Saturday, September 28, 2024

 I read that Angkor Wat was designed with some reservoir around it.
 So walking through the bodies of water, was kinda like a cleansing ritual towards the sacred temple, right?
 It was a beautiful day.
 No rain in sight!

 After walking for almost quite a long time, I was beginning to wander if 2hours was even enough since I haven't even reach the temple!
 But in front of me, slowly but surely, Angkor Wat started to appear.
-I always that Angkor Wat was made up of three towers.
+I always thiguht that Angkor Wat was made up of three towers.
 Now I know there are actually five...

 The path towards the temple were filled with stone guardians from another world, standing gallantly at each crossway.
 It was like entering into another era, another world.
 Something you only see on movies.
 But this time, it was real.
 At least, it used to be real.
 To think that long time back, this was the center of the Khmer Empire.
 Something I hardly know about.

-Even before reading the main temple, you can see minor structures along the way.
+Even before reaching the main temple, you can see minor structures along the way.
 I didn't detour to check them out.
 But what a beautiful day it was, to capture the greens and the blues of nature.
 I was quite overjoyed at the sight.

 Here is a view from after reaching the actual entrance of Angkor Wat.
 Look how far we had to walk!
 I was also wandering, is the way back the same?
 Cause I would have to make my way back to meet our driver later!